February 25th, 2021

 Artificial intelligence platforms baseline, analyze and identify patterns in the collected operational data.
 By capturing the total sub-system throughput capacities for any given combination of station processes (for example: 3 ports picking, 3 ports decanting), the CognitOps platform understands the complex interrelationships of profiles, functions, and priorities to estimate cycle times.
 When processes start exceeding these standard cycle times, Operations is notified that order SLAs may be at risk.

-2. Orders: Execute The Right Work At The Right Time
+2. Goods To Person Orders: Execute The Right Work At The Right Time

 Once the functional throughputs have been baselined, Operations can make informed adjustments to activity timings that support the goal of maximum order SLA achievement of on-time and in-full.
 Executing the right work at the right time has the largest impact on overall order cycle time.